edasque/Stock-quotes-Widget/README.md

 ## Important

 Since it seems that the Yahoo Finance API has been deprecated as had been the Google Finance API, I switched to the Robinhood Private API, [documented here](https://github.com/sanko/Robinhood), which *for now* allows querying real time stock quotes and get good historicals to plot the sparklines.

+**This however doesn't allow for Stock Indexes, Currency or non US markets, AFAIK.**